To the Moon (video game): Plot

 Sigmund Corp. uses a technology that can create artificial memories.
 Since they conflict with the patient's real memories, the procedure is only legal to do on comatose patients without much time left to live.
-Thus, they offer this as a "wish fulfillment" service to people on their death beds.
+Thus, they offer this as a "wish fulfillment" service to people on their deathbeds.

 Sigmund Corp. employees Dr. Eva Rosalene and Dr. Neil Watts are contracted with fulfilling the wish of the dying Johnny Wyles.
 Johnny wants to go to the Moon, but is unable to state why.
 The doctors insert themselves into an interactive compilation of his memories and traverse backwards through his life via 'mementos', items of great personal significance to Johnny that act as a link between his various memories.

 With each leap to an important moment in Johnny's memories, they learn more about him, largely revolving around his somewhat unhappy marriage to his teenage sweetheart, River.
 However, Rosalene and Watts are unable to find any kind of explanation for Johnny's wish.
 The doctors also encounter an unusual gap in Johnny's earliest childhood memories, rendering them inaccessible.
-Nevertheless, the doctors insert his desire to go to the moon into his earliest accessible memories of his teenage years.
+Nevertheless, the doctors insert his desire to go to the Moon into his earliest accessible memories of his teenage years.
 In theory, Johnny's mind would create new memories based on that desire, thus fulfilling his last wish.